‘Black Mirror’ Season 4: Creator Charlie Brooker Reveals Big Plot Hints And More

-Charlie Brooker, writer and showrunner of the megahit Netflix sci-fi anthology Black Mirror, has just sat down with Telegraph and revealed, among other things, plot hints for most of the season four episodes.
-He also revealed the probable release date for the season itself and talked a bit about how scary-accurate many of Black Mirror‘s “predictions” have turned out to be.
+Charlie Brooker, writer and showrunner of the megahit Netflix sci-fi anthology Black Mirror, has just sat down with Telegraph and revealed, among other things, plot hints for most of the Season 4 episodes.
+He also revealed the probable release date for the season itself and talked a bit about how scary accurate many of Black Mirror’s “predictions” have turned out to be.

 First, a bit of context.
-Season three of Black Mirror, which debuted last October, was the first to be released on Netflix.
-During its first two seasons, the show had been aired exclusively on British television, which is why it was not until the King of TV Streaming bought the rights and brought it worldwide that Black Mirror — a show in which each episode focuses on an isolated story about technology overstepping its boundaries and negatively affecting human interactions — took the internet all over the world by storm.
+Season 3 of Black Mirror, which debuted last October, was the first to be released on Netflix.
+During its first two seasons, the show had been aired exclusively on British television, which is why it was not until the king of TV streaming bought the rights and brought it worldwide that Black Mirror — a show in which each episode focuses on an isolated story about technology overstepping its boundaries and negatively affecting human interactions — took the internet all over the world by storm.

-Brooker’s Plot Hints For Black Mirror Season Four
+Brooker’s Plot Hints For Black Mirror Season 4

 One of the reasons people love Black Mirror so much is because it is so varied.
 Almost every episode takes a different tone and, while still maintaining interesting and believable storytelling and writing, focuses on topics that are almost completely distinct from what Black Mirror has covered before.
-Brooker’s team acknowledges this and plans to carry it on into season four.
+Brooker’s team acknowledges this and plans to carry it on into Season 4.

 “When we did previous seasons, we realized after we’d done the first two that basically each one was a slightly different genre, and we actively approached the first Netflix season like that,” Brooker told the site, referencing the fact that the third season was the first to be on Netflix.
-“We’re carrying that forward [into season four], so we’ve got some strikingly different tones and looks.”
+“We’re carrying that forward [into Season 4], so we’ve got some strikingly different tones and looks.”

-Black Mirror‘s season three, for example, contained a dystopian road trip episode, a virtual reality horror story, a more straightforward blackmail thriller, a sci-fi romance, a look at the future of warfare, and a next-gen crime procedural.
-And although he didn’t say exactly what season four’s episodes would bring, Brooker did give quite a good idea in the interview.
+Black Mirror’s Season 3, for example, contained a dystopian road trip episode, a virtual reality horror story, a more straightforward blackmail thriller, a sci-fi romance, a look at the future of warfare, and a next-gen crime procedural.
+And although he didn’t say exactly what Season 4’s episodes would bring, Brooker did give quite a good idea in the interview.

 Here are the latest #BlackMirror Season 3 Episodes, Ranked https://t.co/ttb4NMrFiv pic.twitter.com/RpdYkSKAcX